74. The Hunt for Pablo Escobar: Rise of a Drug Lord (Ep 1)

 And I think one way it is a little bit different is that Pablo sometimes, particularly in these early years, will do it himself, right?

 So you have a kind of, I think, willingness to step in and actually use the violence himself, which maybe bleeds away over time.
+He becomes more distant from it, as we'll see.

-But I think in his early years, you definitely have this sense that he's this kind of rising entrepreneurial, violent drug lord that is kind of riding the cocaine wave to notoriety.
+But I think in his early years, you definitely have this sense that he's this kind of rising entrepreneurial violent drug lord that is kind of riding the cocaine wave to notoriety.

 And that it means either silver or lead.

-So you either accept his silver, accept the bribe, and you're fine, or you get the lead, you get shot, you get killed, your family gets killed, you get tortured.
+So you either accept his silver, accept the bribe, and you're fine.
+Or you get the lead, you get shot, you get killed.

-So there, David, David, I think with the offer of silver and lead to Pablo's enemies, let's stop.
+So it's really the underpinnings of his business model and the Median cartel that form in these years.
+So there, David, I think with the offer of silver and lead to Pablo's enemies, let's stop.

 And next time we'll come back and we'll see his rise really to become this mythical figure almost, this drug kingpin who rules over Colombia, who even tries to get in politics and takes on the states and comes into the sights of Washington.